lawlist/lorg-calendar/README.md

     To scroll month by month backward, use:  <
     To mark a new date not yet selected, use the left click on the mouse, which will also copy the date to the kill-ring.
 Left-clicking on a date previously marked with the left-click will remove the overlay.

 `lorg-calendar` is a simplified variation of a custom calendar that I use daily, which is on Github just in case anyone is interested in seeing how it works.
-It doesn't come with any instructions other than the first few lines in the comments at the beginning of the file.
+It doesn't come with any instructions other than the first few lines in the comments at the beginning of the file (same as above).
 It is an Emacs 12-month calendar that scrolls (forwards/backwards in time) and is able to mark birthdays, holidays and appointments.

 The 12-month rotating calendar is a culmination of help that I received from several people who responded to various threads on stackoverflow.com regarding algorithms and so forth.
 Where help was provided, I have included citations in the comments of the code.
 It relies upon many of the existing functions/features of the Emacs built-in `calendar` and `org-mode` libraries.